fhildeb/lukso-node-guide/2-bios-installation/02-bios-setup.md

 ### 1.2.6 Operating System Startup

-Now that we configured the BIOS correctly, we can exit and start up the node from the defined boot device.
+Now that we have configured the BIOS correctly, we can exit and start the node from the defined boot device.

 1. Press `F10` to save changes and exit BIOS
 2. Wait for the stick to boot up